Ontology Enrichment from Texts: A Biomedical Dataset for Concept Discovery and Placement

 \textbf{Taxonomy Completion and Ontology Extension}.
-Studies with dataset access in taxonomy completion \cite{Wang2022QEN,Zeng2021,zhang2021TMN,Shen2020TaxoExpan,jurgens-pilehvar-2016-semeval} and ontology extension \cite{glauer2022interpretable} aim to enrich KB using the concept labels and the concept graph structure as input.
-However, the studies usually assume that the new term (or concept label) is pre-discovered, which is not the case in the real-world scenario, where only massive corpora are available and new mentions of concepts need to be discovered from corpora.
-Also, from the perspectives of OWL (Web Ontology Language) \cite{GRAU2008OWL2,baader_horrocks_lutz_sattler_2017chap8}, most of the above taxonomy completion and ontology extension studies focus only on atomic concepts and do not learn to place the new concept under a \textit{complex concept}, e.g., with existential restrictions used in SNOMED CT.
-For example, the study \cite{Liu2020placement} focuses on placement under only atomic concepts in SNOMED CT and the dataset is not available.
+Studies in taxonomy completion \cite{Wang2022QEN,Zeng2021,zhang2021TMN,Shen2020TaxoExpan,jurgens-pilehvar-2016-semeval} and ontology extension \cite{glauer2022interpretable} aim to enrich KB using the concept labels and the concept graph structure.
+However, the studies usually assume that the new term (or concept label) is pre-discovered, which is not the case in the real-world scenario, where new mentions of concepts need to be discovered from corpora.
+Also, from the perspectives of OWL (Web Ontology Language) \cite{GRAU2008OWL2,baader_horrocks_lutz_sattler_2017chap8}, most of these studies focus only on atomic concepts and do not place the new concept under a \textit{complex concept}, e.g., with existential restrictions used in SNOMED CT (e.g., \cite{Liu2020placement} focuses on placement under only atomic concepts in SNOMED CT).
 Also, datasets in both tasks use concept terms as input and do not consider contexts.